 All orders have to be paid for within seven working days after we send our invoice.
 Your booking is only binding after payment is received.
-If you would like to pay by PayPal or credit card, please pay directly within the online shop.
+If you would like to pay by PayPal, debit or credit card, please pay directly within the online shop.

 When and how are the reservation documents sent to me?

-You will typically receive all of the required documents for your table reservation by the end of August.
-In exceptional cases, it is possible that the documents will only be sent to you up to five days before your visit to the Oktoberfest.
+You will typically receive all of the required documents for your table reservation by the 5-10 day before the event will starting.
 The reservation documents can however be delivered directly to your hotel address in Munich on request.
 In an effort to ensure the secure shipping of your documents, we work closely with our shipping partners DHL Express, GO Express and UPS.
 If your documents are lost in the post, despite the utmost care on our part, it goes without saying that we accept full liability and guarantee you a replacement reservation free of charge.

 Information about the Oktoberfest and the 14 largest marquees and table reservations at a glance

 This year’s 187th Oktoberfest takes place from 18 September to 03 October 2021 on the Theresienwiese (Wiesn).

 Tables can be reserved for the 14 largest marquees.
 A table reservation for the Oktoberfest is not mandatory.
 However, it does make sense, as the Wiesn hosts are allowed to reserve most of the seats in the marquees: without a reservation, it is difficult to get a seat – and almost impossible in the evenings and on the busy weekends.